Determine Table Break In PDF File

 page.Paragraphs.Add(table1);

-Step 5: Add rows and cells to the table
+Step 8: Add Rows to the Table

 for (int RowCounter = 0; RowCounter <= 16; RowCounter++)